 Living-donor liver transplant is an option that is offered by Lurie Children’s — working with Northwestern Memorial Hospital — to the parents of infants and young children who require a liver transplant.
-Living donation, in general, will only be considered for recipients who weigh 20 kilograms (about 44 pounds) or less.

 Selecting a Donor

 The potential living liver donor must meet certain age and health criteria, as well as have the same or compatible blood type as the recipient.

 - In good health: The donor should be of overall excellent health without significant medical problems such as diabetes, heart disease, hypertension or a history of hepatitis.